CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: CoGenCast

-The shifted embeddings are then fed into the causal decoder, which combines (i) causal self-attention to model temporal dependencies without look-ahead and (ii) cross-attention over $\mathbf{h}^{\text{enc\_out}}$ to incorporate multimodal historical context.
-The resulting autoregressive states $\mathbf{z}^{\text{dec\_out}}_{1:N}$ are:
+The shifted embeddings~\cite{ye2020few} are then fed into the causal decoder, which combines (i) causal self-attention to model temporal dependencies without look-ahead and (ii) cross-attention over $\mathbf{h}^{\text{enc\_out}}$ to incorporate multimodal historical context.
+The autoregressive states $\mathbf{z}^{\text{dec\_out}}_{1:N}$ are:

-Notably, each $\mathbf{z}^{\text{dec\_out}}_{j}$ is computed under a strict causal mask and summarizes information only from $\mathbf{y}_{1:j-1}$ together with the encoded history, making it a valid autoregressive representation for step-$j$ forecasting.
-These hidden states condition the subsequent continuous flow-matching mechanism, enabling the overall framework to jointly model semantic understanding and continuous stochastic dynamics.
+where each $\mathbf{z}^{\text{dec\_out}}_{j}$ is computed under a strict causal mask and summarizes information only from $\mathbf{y}_{1:j-1}$ together with the encoded history, making it a valid autoregressive representation for step-$j$ forecasting.
+These hidden states condition the subsequent continuous flow-matching mechanism, enabling to jointly model semantic understanding~\cite{tao2026cast} and continuous stochastic dynamics adequately.

-\paragraph{Continuous Flow-Matching Mechanism.} In contrast to standard diffusion~\cite{wang2025diffuse, chen2024deconstructing} or flow-matching methods~\cite{geng2025mean, geng2025improved, lu2025bidirectional,lu2026one} that estimate an instantaneous vector field at a single time point, our formulation explicitly models the average velocity over a finite time interval.
-By learning the dynamics across an integration window, the model can capture trajectory curvature more effectively, enabling high-quality generation with substantially fewer sampling steps.
+\paragraph{Continuous Flow-Matching Mechanism.} In contrast to standard diffusion~\cite{wang2025diffuse, chen2025deconstructing} or flow-matching methods~\cite{geng2025improved, geng2026mean,lu2025bidirectional,lu2026one} that estimate an instantaneous vector field at a single time point, our formulation explicitly models the average velocity over a finite time interval.
+This interval-level velocity directly characterizes the displacement between two time steps, thereby reducing the error induced by local instantaneous velocity estimation and coarse numerical integration.
 To construct a probability path that transports samples from a source distribution to the target distribution, we adopt a direct linear interpolation between the clean future patches $\mathbf{y}_{1:N}$ and Gaussian noise $\boldsymbol{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$.
 For any time $t \in [0,1]$, the intermediate noisy state $\hat{\mathbf{y}}_{1:N}$ is defined as a convex combination of signal and noise:

-Here, $t=0$ corresponds to pure noise, while $t=1$ recovers the clean patches.
-Geometrically, this linear interpolation induces a straight-line trajectory in data space, characterized by a constant base velocity direction $\mathbf{v}$:
+where $t=0$ corresponds to pure noise, while $t=1$ recovers the clean patches.
+Geometrically, this linear interpolation induces a straight-line trajectory in data~\cite{miao2024unified} space, characterized by a constant base velocity direction $\mathbf{v}$: